 Basically it is a visual scripting language that lets a user build an automation in a guided fashion.
 The automation can be shared with anyone but if it is a user creation, you'll have to jump through a few hoops to make an untrusted automation work on your device.

-password with the login information for your mealie instance.
+port with the information for your Mealie instance.